react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 ## Navigation events

-Screens can add listeners on the `navigation` prop with the `addListener` method.
+Screens can add listeners on the `navigation` object with the `addListener` method.
 For example, to listen to the `focus` event:

 <samp id="simple-focus-and-blur" />